Thank you for reading our post, please rate this article at the end.

 Making a template

-So, first comes preparing the template.
+So, first, prepare the template.

 Then, as we mentioned above, glue the sheet to the hardboard with the drawing facing up.
 Cut the excess material off the hardboard with a jigsaw.
 If necessary, refine the edges with a belt sander.